Share this

 Follow directions closely to reduce risk.

-Herbicides with active ingredients triclopyr and/or glyphosate, used individually or in a mixture, are effective chemical treatments for creeping buttercup.
+Some herbicides are available for home use.
+A few are listed below.
+These active ingredients, used individually or in a mixture, are suggested chemical treatments to control creeping buttercup.
 Look for these chemical names in the “Active Ingredients” section of product labels.

-• Some products with triclopyr (ester formulations) become a vapor when applied on hot days.
+• Some products with 2,4-D (ester formulations) become a vapor when applied on hot days.
 The vapor can damage nearby plants.
 Check the label for temperature limits.

 Herbicide Application Tips